obzidi4n/bungee-server/README.md

 - Updating Bungeecord
 - And more ..

-Dependencies:
+# Dependencies:

-Python 3.x
+- Python 3.x

-Python libraries (use pip to install)
+- Python libraries (use pip to install)
+  - BeautifulSoup
+  - csv
+  - re
+  - requests
+  - shutil
+  - cfscrape